 - Letting someone else take care of your loved one allows you to be a family again and not just the caregiver.

 - Some elders want to provide an inheritance to their children and are afraid that going into long-term care will make their assets disappear.
 With a good elder law attorney, most assets can be protected with the right planning, even within the five year lookback period!

-If you are dealing with your aging loved one, you may want to hire a life care planning attorney to assist you with your decision making, legal issues and asset protection.
+If you are dealing with your aging loved one, you may want to hire a elder care navigation attorney to assist you with your decision making, legal issues and asset protection.
 Our job is to not just protect our client's assets but to make sure they get the right care in the right place and the family has the right support in a very difficult time.